-For discounted payoffs, we have proved that an arbitrary feasible vector of payoffs strictly dominating a Nash equilibrium in G can be approximated using payoffs for SPE in G^δ{irep} as δ goes to 1.
+For discounted payoffs, one can prove that an arbitrary feasible vector of payoffs strictly dominating a Nash equilibrium in G can be approximated using payoffs for SPE in G^δ{irep} as δ goes to 1.
 Even this result can be extended to feasible and strictly individually rational payoffs.

 For a very detailed discussion of Folk Theorems see "A Course in Game Theory" by M. J. Osborne and A. Rubinstein.
 We have considered extensive-form games (i.e., games on trees)

-- with perfect information

-- with imperfect information

-- with chance nodes (and both perfect and imperfect information)
+- with perfect information - with imperfect information

-We have considered pure, mixed and behavioral strategies.
+We have considered pure strategies, mixed strategies and behavioral strategies (Kuhn's theorem).

-We have considered Nash equilibria (NE) and subgame perfect equilibria (SPE) in pure and behavioral strategies.
+We have considered Nash equilibria (NE) and subgame perfect equilibria (SPE) in pure strategies.